-Starting from the beginning of May, the relationship between vegetation and topsoil temperature was opposite to that found in winter (Fig. 8a, b).
-In general, topsoil temperatures beneath all vegetation types were very similar in the last few days of April.
-The soil below lichen tundra warmed up first and most strongly and showed the most pronounced diel variation.
-Dwarf shrub tundra was still cooler in May and warmed up a bit more slowly than lichen tundra.
-Tussock
+Starting from the beginning of May, the relationship between vegetation and topsoil temperature is was opposite to that found in winter (Figure 8a, b).
+In general, topsoil temperatures beneath all vegetation types are were very similar in the last few days of April.
+The soil below lichen tundra warms warmed up first and most strongly and shows showed the most pronounced diel variation.
+Dwarf shrub tundra is was still cooler in May and warms warmed up a bit more slowly than lichen tundra.
+Tussock tundra topsoil temperatures rise rose above 0 °C even later; tall shrub temperatures were the last to reach positive temperatures in 2017 and were similar to tussock tundra in 2018.
+This order becomes became apparent in the slope of spring temperatures, in the mean May temperatures, and in the day of the year when the thawing period ends ended (Figure 8c-e).
+Using a statistical model, we find found that vegetation type explains explained 54% of the observed variability in the end of the thaw date and the mean May temperature and 33% of the variability in the spring warming rate (Table 2).

 Figure 8.
-Topsoil temperature series of (a) May 2017 and (b) May 2018 representing spring of the two different measurement periods; mean of all measurements below four different vegetation types is shown in colour, the range of all single sensors is shown in light grey, and the range of all sensors between the 10th and 90th percentiles is shown in darker grey; box plots of all measurements per vegetation type are represented by boxes of the first period on the left and the second period on the right and dotted; for riparian shrubs and trees all single observations are shown with filled symbols for the first period and open symbols for the second; (c) rate of warming in spring; (d) mean May temperature; (e) date when thawing is complete.
+Topsoil temperature series of (a) May 2017 and (b) May 2018 representing spring of the two different measurement periods; mean of all measurements below four different vegetation types is shown in colour, the range of all single sensors is shown in light grey, and the range of all sensors between the 10th and 90th percentile is shown in darker grey; boxplots of all measurements per vegetation type are represented by boxes of the first period on the left and the second period on the right and dotted; for riparian shrubs and trees all single observations are shown with filled symbols for the first period and open symbols for the second; (c) rate of warming in spring; (d) mean May temperature; (e) date when thawing is complete.